N3M3515069/photonic-crystal/DCGAN_STAGE_1/README.md

 ## Overview

-This repository implements Stage 1 of a two-stage DCGAN pipeline for generating low-resolution (20×20) photonic crystal power divider patterns.
-The generator learns the structural distribution of high-efficiency silicon-air binary patterns from 22 real photonic crystal images.
+This stage implements the Stage 1 DCGAN from the paper above — generating low-resolution (20×20) photonic crystal patterns from 22 real images.
 Architecture, training pipeline, and dataset loading were implemented independently in PyTorch from the paper's specifications, without reference to the original TensorFlow codebase.

 ---